Kristina01111000/4Einstitute/README.md

 - make all changes to scorecard page as on the other site
   - is this still accurate?
 YES, still need to make the changes

-- need to add him as admin in analytics once it goes through
+- need to add him as admin in analytics once it goes through -> do this next week on thursday before call